thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 But Diner's Club and American Express were still charge cards.
 The true revolution — adding revolving credit to a universally accepted bank card — would come from an unlikely source: a mass mailing in Fresno, California.
 BankAmericard would prove that millions of ordinary consumers, not just wealthy diners and corporate travelers, wanted access to credit.
 And they wanted it without visiting a bank, without filling out lengthy applications, and without anyone judging whether they deserved it.

+t wasn't until the 1960s that the first PVC (polyvinyl chloride) plastic cards were introduced.
+PVC was a durable and flexible material that could be easily printed on, making it ideal for card manufacturing.
+These early plastic cards were still relatively simple in design, typically featuring only the cardholder's name and account number.

 ## BankAmericard

+Indeed, only 27 of the 100 or so bank card schemes launched in the US after 1947 were still in operation in 1958 (ibid).
+The survey of New England bankers on the adoption of credit cards by Pullen and O'Connell (1966) also noted bankers were “intentionally being cautious” about credit cards (p.2).
+But it was regulation limiting geographical growth which really crippled US bankers as none was able to achieve critical mass and would rapidly collapse.

 BankAmericard changed the equation.
 Where Diner's Club and American Express required payment in full, BankAmericard offered revolving credit — a line of credit that customers could draw against, pay down partially, and draw again.
 It was the first universal bank-issued credit card, and it arrived not through careful pilot programs but through what insiders called "The Drop."